-According to a December 2012 Forbes magazine article, Pittsburgh is the oldest city in America with 23.6 percent of the population over the age of 60, in comparison to the national average of 18.5 percent over 60.
+According to a December 2012 Forbes magazine article, Pittsburgh has the oldest population in America with 23.6 percent of the population over the age of 60, in comparison to the national average of 18.5 percent over 60.
 As such, Pittsburgh is poised to be an example for the nation as a pioneer in aging well.
-One of those areas of interest to seniors is where to live in their golden years.
-The Pittsburgh region is home to panoply of senior living options.
-Some communities are for seniors who need no assistance, others are communities known as Continuing Care Retirement Communities, which usually offer several options in senior living from independent and assisted living, to nursing home care.
+One of the areas of interest to seniors is where to live in their golden years.
+We are home to panoply of senior living options.
+Some communities are for seniors who need no assistance, others are communities known as Continuing Care Retirement Communities, which usually offer several options in senior living from independent and assisted living to nursing home care.
 Some offer specialized options such as Alzheimer’s or Hospice Care as well.
 Below is a list of some of the Pittsburgh area’s finest retirement communities.

 Atria South Hills